moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 ## Discovery Questions to Personalize Your Conversation  Design *(Customization Options)*

-1. Which time off plans do employees in a given country have?
+1. Which time off plans should be shown to employees in a given country (that you are launching to)
-2. Is approval required before you request time off?
-3. Do you specify time off required in days or hours?
+2. Do you specify time off in days or hours for these plans?
-4. Would you like to notify employees once their time off requests are approved?
+3. What are the required fields for managers to review time off requests (example: comments, business justification).
+Which are optional?

 # For Workday Administrators